 Resting on the north shore of Hong Kong Island where the Star Ferry cruises in from Kowloon, Wan Chai is one of Hong Kong’s glitziest corners.
-Its well-heeled residents enjoy daring nightlife, designer boutiques and cool restaurants – and visitors can enjoy a stay at one of these eight brilliant Wan Chai hotels.
+Its well-heeled residents enjoy daring nightlife, designer boutiques and cool restaurants – and visitors can enjoy a stay at one of these 11 brilliant Wan Chai hotels, bookable on Culture Trip.

 If you’re looking for five-star luxury in Wan Chai, the Grand Hyatt Hong Kong should be your first port of call.
 Book a stay in one of the 542 suites perched high above Victoria Harbour, then treat yourself to the Plateau Spa, the 24-hour fitness club, the Grand Club lounge or one of the nine top-notch dining options.
 The Olympic-size heated outdoor pool on the 11th floor looks out over the Hong Kong Convention and Exhibition Centre, the Star Ferry Pier and the Central skyline.

 The Fleming Hong Kong

 Courtesy of The Fleming / Expedia

 This 66-room boutique hotel is the chicest place to stay in Wan Chai.
 Design firm A Work of Substance has created an Art Deco space that evokes Hong Kong in the 1960s and ’70s; the vintage furniture, rounded doors and green-and-brass colour scheme take their inspiration from the city’s iconic Star Ferry, whose pier is about 1km (0.6mi) away.
 The Fleming’s luxurious lounge, bespoke Luxe City Guide and custom-built in-room amenities are other highlights.